Daniel J. Tortora

 Seeing you better informed, energized, and beaming with pride is what fuels me.

-You probably guessed it: I’m usually editing nonfiction books, helping authors get published, working with them on their book marketing plans, or creating and updating my courses and digital downloads for authors.
+As you can imagine, I’m usually editing nonfiction books, helping authors get published, working with them on their book marketing plans, or creating and updating my courses and digital downloads for authors.

 Historian Daniel J. Tortora

-If you enjoy early American history and that’s what brought you to this page, or if you’re wondering what I do when I’m not editing and coaching authors, this section is for you:
+If you enjoy early American history and that’s what brought you to this page, or if you’re wondering what I do when I’m not editing books and coaching authors, this section is for you:

-In my history books and articles you’ll find fresh interpretations, exciting archival discoveries, and narratives that will deepen your understanding of the period.
+In my history books and articles, you’ll find fresh interpretations, exciting archival discoveries, and narratives that will deepen your understanding of the period.

 I hold a PhD in History from Duke University, where I studied with a Pulitzer Prize–winning mentor, and I have taught at Duke and Colby College.

-I regularly publish articles, give public talks (60+ engagements), and contribute reviews and editorial work for historical societies, most recently SC250.
+I regularly publish articles, give public talks (60+ speaking engagements), and contribute reviews and editorial work for historical societies, most recently SC250.
 I’m currently working on new articles and books.

 Read my work or contact me to discuss our shared interests in history.